 Viewing a worksheet in multiple windows

-You can accomplish either of these actions by opening a new view to the workbook, using one or more additional windows.
+Excel allows opening a new view to the workbook, using additional windows.

-To create and display a new view of the active workbook, on the View tab, in the Window group, choose New Window.
+To create and display a new view of the active workbook, on the View tab, in the Window group, click New Window:

-Then on the View tab, in the Window group, choose Arrange All and choose one of the options in the Arrange Windows dialog box to display the open windows.
-Excel displays a new window for the active workbook:
+Then, on the View tab, in the Window group, click Arrange All and choose one of the options in the Arrange Windows dialog box to display the open windows:

-Multiple windows make it easier to copy information from one worksheet to another.
+- Multiple windows make it easier to copy information from one worksheet to another.
 You can use Excel's drag-and-drop procedures to do this.
-In addition, multiple windows are useful when examining formulas.
+In addition, several windows are convenient when viewing formulas.